A practical guide for applicants

 This is all it takes:

 Any interpreter who has worked for less than one hundred and fifty days, or/and who has not been able to secure the required number of eligible sponsors to apply as a candidate for AIIC membership can submit a request to the Committee on Admissions and Language Classification to become a pre-candidate.
 Such requests should be signed by at least three active members, known as presenters: they – the presenters - do not have to have the same language combination, nor come from the same region of residence.
 Nor do they have to have the 5 years of seniority required to sponsor an applicant for candidacy.
 Presenters attest that they know the pre-candidate works as a conference interpreter but are not required, at this stage, to vouch for their ability, they also acknowledge that the pre-candidate abides by AIIC’s code of ethics.
-As a general rule, no interpreter should remain a pre-candidate for more than three years.
+As a general rule, no interpreter should remain a pre-candidate for more than five years.
 CACL may grant an extension of one year to the pre-candidate on condition that this request is duly motivated.

 2. Detailed Guide - For further information on each step of the application process